link1905/system-design-101/content/docs/system-administration/system-deployment/deployment-strategies.md

 c -> s.s1
 ```

-Once the new version is tested and stable,
+Once the new version in the Green environment is thoroughly tested and deemed stable,
-the environment becomes active and traffic will be routed to it,
+traffic is routed it.
-meanwhile the other becomes inactive.
+The Green environment becomes active, and the Blue environment becomes inactive.

 ```d2
 s: Service {